Physical Therapy

 This part time clinical education component gives the students an opportunity to apply their didactic material and to interact with patients in a general health care facility, or hospital.
 Practice of examination, evaluation, goal setting, documentation and application of physical therapy interventions appropriate to the student's skill level are carried out under the supervision of a licensed physical therapist.
 Students are expected to practice in a safe, professional, ethical manner with adherence to legal practice standards.
 Students are responsible for their own transportation to and from the assigned clinical facility.
 This course is open only to students enrolled in the entry level DPT program.

-PTY 627: Patient/Client Management: Cardiovascular and Pulmonary Systems
+PTY 627: Patient/Client Management: Cardiovascular and Pulmonary Systems with lab

 Class Program